 Our environment and men’s reproductive health: Declining sperm counts are only the tip of the iceberg

 Dr. Swan and co-investigators, reported that sperm counts dropped more than 52 percent between 1973 and 2011 among men in Western countries in a landmark study.
-Dr. Swan will discuss how chemical exposures can alter the endocrine system, and may lower fertility rates and testosterone levels, while increasing rates of erectile dysfunction and testicular cancer.
+Dr. Swan discussed how chemical exposures can alter the endocrine system, and may lower fertility rates and testosterone levels, while increasing rates of erectile dysfunction and testicular cancer.
 Scientific evidence has demonstrated that these trends are too rapid to be solely genetic and may also be attributed to lifestyle and environmental factors.
-Dr. Swan will highlight how exposure to harmful chemicals in early life may lead to irreversible damage in male reproductive health and development.
+Dr. Swan highlighted how exposure to harmful chemicals in early life may lead to irreversible damage in male reproductive health and development.